London Borough of Hillingdon: Contemporary economy

 Hillingdon has a large economy by national standards, ranked 14th out of 408 local area districts in Britain, and ranked fifth out of the London boroughs.

 British Airways is headquartered in Waterside, Harmondsworth, in Hillingdon.
 The building officially opened in 1998.
 Prior to the opening of Waterside, the airline's head office was the Speedbird House at London Heathrow Airport.
 An office of American Airlines is located at the Orient House (HAA3) within Waterside.

 In 2007 Cadbury Schweppes announced it would be moving to Uxbridge from Mayfair to cut costs.
 The company later split and Cadbury plc moved to its new head office in Cadbury House in the Uxbridge Business Park in June 2008.

 Guoman Hotel Management (UK) Limited has its head office in the Thistle London Heathrow in West Drayton.

 British Midland International had its training centre in Stockley Close, West Drayton.
-Hellenic Imperial Airways had its United Kingdom offices in the Axis House in Harlington in the London Borough of Hillingdon.
-China Airlines had its UK office in the Hyde Park Hayes 3 (HPH3) in Hayes in the borough.
+Hellenic Imperial Airways had its United Kingdom offices in the Axis House in Harlington.
+China Airlines had its UK office in the Hyde Park Hayes 3 (HPH3) in Hayes.

-One of the predecessor organisations of British Airways, British Overseas Airways Corporation had its head office in the Speedbird House.
-The other predecessor, British European Airways had its headquarters in South Ruislip, as did BEA Helicopters.
+One of the predecessor organisations of British Airways, British Overseas Airways Corporation, had its head office in Speedbird House.
+The other predecessor, British European Airways, had its headquarters in South Ruislip, as did BEA Helicopters.
 During its existence the airline British Eagle had its head office on the grounds of Heathrow Airport.

 A 2017 study by Trust for London and New Policy Institute found that there is a 22% poverty rate in Hillingdon, slightly below the London-wide figure of 27%.
 It also found that 24% of Hillingdon's local employees are low-paid, narrowly above the London average of 21%.

 Government facilities

-London Heathrow airport is located in this borough and is one of the busiest airports in the world.
+London Heathrow Airport is located in the borough and is one of the busiest airports in the world.
 It was originally used by the Royal Air Force.

 The British Government's UK Visas and Immigration has two immigration removal centres: Colnbrook Immigration Removal Centre and Harmondsworth Immigration Removal Centre in Harmondsworth.

 The borough includes RAF Northolt and the former sites of RAF Eastcote, RAF South Ruislip, RAF West Drayton, RAF Ruislip 4MU, RAF West Ruislip and RAF Uxbridge.

 Education

-The borough maintains seventeen libraries: Charville, Eastcote, Harefield, Harlington, Hayes End, Hayes, Ickenham, Manor Farm, Northwood Hills, Northwood, Oak Farm, Ruislip Manor, South Ruislip, Uxbridge, West Drayton, Yeading, and Yiewsley.
+The borough maintains 17 libraries: Charville, Eastcote, Harefield, Harlington, Hayes End, Hayes, Ickenham, Manor Farm, Northwood Hills, Northwood, Oak Farm, Ruislip Manor, South Ruislip, Uxbridge, West Drayton, Yeading, and Yiewsley.

-Hillingdon has undertaken the largest school expansion programme in London, ensuring that all children within the Borough can go to a school close to where they live.
+Hillingdon has undertaken the largest school expansion programme in London, ensuring that all children within the borough can go to a school close to where they live.

 In May 2011, Hillingdon Council received the Library Innovation of the Year award at the 2011 Bookseller Industry Awards.

-Also within the borough is Brunel University and Uxbridge College's Uxbridge and Hayes campuses.
+Also within the borough are Brunel University and Uxbridge College's Uxbridge and Hayes campuses, as well as the Douay Martyrs Catholic Secondary School, St Bernadette Catholic Primary School and ACS Hillingdon International School.

+The London Borough of Hillingdon also offers music lessons as part of the Hillingdon Music Service.